thibaut-neoledge/azure-docs.fr-fr/articles/scheduler/scheduler-advanced-complexity.md

 <properties
- pageTitle="Comment créer des planifications complexes et une périodicité avancée avec Azure Scheduler" description="Comment créer des planifications complexes et une périodicité avancée avec Azure Scheduler" services="scheduler" documentationCenter=".NET" authors="krisragh" manager="dwrede" editor=""/>
+ pageTitle="How to Build Complex Schedules and Advanced Recurrence with Azure Scheduler" description="How to Build Complex Schedules and Advanced Recurrence with Azure Scheduler" services="scheduler" documentationCenter=".NET" authors="derek1ee" manager="kevinlam1" editor=""/>
 <tags
  ms.service="scheduler"